 The YAE is administered by a Board.
 It is divided into three Domains, namely Physical Sciences and Engineering (PE), Life Sciences (LS) and Social Sciences and Humanities (SH).
 The members of the Board of the YAE are selected from among its members representing the three Domains.

-The Selection Committee consists of five YAE members: The Chair of the Selection Committee, the Chair of the YAE and the Chairs of the three Domains.
-If a Chair is unable to attend the meeting, he or she will be replaced by his or her Vice chair.
+The Selection Committee consists of three YAE Board members, representing each of the three Domains.
 The Chair of the Selection Committee leads the selection process.
-He or she forwards a list of new members to the YAE Board, who take the final decision on the admission of new members.
+He or she forwards a list of new nominations to the YAE Board, who take the final decision on the admission of new members.